shaikat1993/docker-nginx-load-balancer-with-auth/README.md

 ### 3. You will be prompted to log in with the following credentials:
 ![output1](images/1.png)
-- You will found it in login.txt file
+- You will found the login credentials in the login.txt file

 ![output4](images/4.png)

 ```bash
 Username: mdsadidurrahman
 Password: 12345